schuywalker/LSTM_Stock_and_Option_Prices/README.md

 # Part 1: Predicting Price

-Result of our price predictions are below in orange, with the actual price in blue:
+We attempted to predict price using only price history.
+The results seem too good to be true, so I'm currently working to verify that the prediction never benefit from information it shouldn't have access to.
+The result of our price predictions are below in orange, with the actual price in blue:

 ![Screenshot](screenshots/LSTM_outputs/AAPL_price_prediction.png)
 ![Screenshot](screenshots/LSTM_outputs/AAPL_error_over_time.png)